Frequently Asked Questions About Orthodontic Care

 How long does the initial visit take?

 The first visit typically lasts between 30 minutes and an hour, depending on the patient’s needs and any concerns the doctor may have.
-This could involve a visual exam, and sometimes additional diagnostics like X-rays, impressions, and photographs may be needed to fully assess the current state of the teeth.
+This could involve a visual exam, and sometimes additional diagnostics like X-rays and photographs may be needed to fully assess the current state of the teeth.

 Do you accept patients transferring from another city?